rsc-solid-data/rsc-solid-data.github.io/apply.md

 - A **200-word personal statement** explaining why you’re interested in digital chemistry and how this opportunity aligns with your goals.
 - A **200-word supervisor statement** about your academic background and potential fit for the program.

-### Selection & Notifications – May
+### Selection & Notifications – June
-We’ll review all applications and notify successful candidates in **May**.
+We’ll review all applications and notify successful candidates by the end of **June**.
 If you’re selected, we’ll send you more details, including information about the participation fee and next steps.

 If you have any questions about the application process, please [contact](contact.md) us.